cblanken/cblanken.github.io/content/projects/boggler-web.md

 # Features
 The Boggler is first and foremost an application for solving Boggle boards.
 Just enter all the letters from your game board and click "solve".
-The application will will check several dictionaries to provide you with a searchable table of all the available words from the board.
+The application will check several dictionaries to provide you with a searchable table of all the available words from the board.
 This is great for finding the longest words or words that used a particular set of letters that you're interested in.